Honest Confidence Sets in Nonparametric IV Regression and Other Ill-Posed Models: Functional regressions and density deconvolution

 In what follows we denote by $W(s)$ either the regressor $Z(s)$, some functional IV $W(s)$, or the function $\Psi(s,W)$ of some real IV $W$.
-This notation allows to encompass three functional regression models: the model of \cite{hall2007methodology}, the model of \cite{florens2015instrumental}, and the model studied in \cite{babii2016b}.
+This notation allows encompassing all variations of the functional regression discussed above.